November 19, 2018

 FYR Macedonia is meanwhile preparing to pass regulations to introduce prosumers and tendering procedures with electronic reverse auctions to award premiums to investors seeking to build photovoltaic (PV) and wind energy capacities.

-The draft regulations on renewables, accompanying Macedonia’s new energy law, passed in May, have been prepared by US Agency for International Development (USAID) consultants for the Ministry of Economy and the office of Deputy Prime Minister for Economic Affairs Koco Angjushev.
+The draft regulations on renewables, accompanying Macedonia’s new energy law, passed in May, have been prepared by US Agency for International Development (USAID) consultants for the Ministry of Economy and the office of Deputy Prime Minister for Economic Affairs Koco Angjusev.